nrishabh/adapted-hi-asr-model/asr/README.md

 # Train your own ASR model

-This toolkit was created by IIT Madras' Speech Lab and can be found in their [Hindi ASR Challenge repository](https://github.com/Speech-Lab-IITM/Hindi-ASR-Challenge/tree/master/asr).

 We have set up all the scripts for you to build your own Gaussian Mixture Model (GMM), Hidden Markov Model (HMM) and a Chain Model using deep neural networks.
 We assume the user to have a basic knowledge of git and GitHub.
 If not, check out this [link](https://git-scm.com).

 ## Pre-trained model: